-Generally, interest shall be capitalized for the construction period of a revenue-producing project, that debt service expense does not begin until the project is expected to be operational and producing revenues.
-In addition, for lease back arrangements, such as those used for lease revenue bond transactions interest may be capitalized for the construction period, until the asset is operational.
+Interest may be capitalized for the construction period of a revenue- producing project, that debt service expense does not begin until the project is expected to be operational and producing revenues.
+For lease back arrangements, such as those used for lease revenue bond transactions, interest may be capitalized for the construction period, until the asset is operational.
 Only under extraordinary circumstances, interest may be capitalized for a period longer than the construction period.
+Under all circumstances, interest may not be capitalized for any period longer than that permitted under Federal tax law to the extent such interest relates to tax exempt debt for Federal tax law purposes.